-In 2005, the Moores Cancer Center dedicated its new home on the east campus of UC San Diego, adjacent to Thornton Hospital.
+In 2005, Moores Cancer Center dedicated its new home on the east campus of UC San Diego, adjacent to Thornton Hospital.
 The new facility unites cancer-related research laboratories, clinical trials, prevention and outreach programs, and clinical care under one roof.
 The building comprises two structures — a three-story facility for clinical services and administration, and a five-story research tower —that share a common base.
 This design encourages interaction and intellectual exchanges between our world-renowned clinicians and researchers.

 This beautiful building was designed with you and your family in mind.
 In 2008, it was awarded an Orchid Award for excellence in architecture by the San Diego Architectural Society, as it brings nature into the building and surrounds a bamboo courtyard.
 All of the services that you might need are located within the first two floors.
 Moores Cancer Center is for outpatient treatment only—procedures that require an overnight stay are usually performed at Thornton Hospital.

 With our patient population currently growing 18 percent a year, a new state-of-the art facility is needed to meet our projected needs for inpatient care, including bone marrow transplants.

-Jacobs Medical Center, currently under construction, will include a new Hospital for Cancer Care, designed with significant input from cancer patients and their families to create a healing, supportive environment.
+Jacobs Medical Center, currently under construction, will include the new Pauline and Stanley Foster Hospital for Cancer Care, designed with significant input from cancer patients and their families to create a healing, supportive environment.
 Learn more about our future.